mark2093/udacity-project-would-you-rather/README.md

-udacity-project-would-you-rather
+# udacity-project-would-you-rather
+Would You Rather..?
+Project for Udacity course work

-Steps to Install:
+<h1> Steps to Install: </h1>

-Run the below command to clone the Application.
+  1. Run the below command to clone the Application. <br>
    -- git clone git@github.com:mark2093/udacity-project-would-you-rather.git
-One it has been cloned install the node_modules by running the command.
+  2. One it has been cloned install the node_modules by running the command.<br>
    -- npm install
-Finally run the below commands to kick off the project -- npm start
+  3. Finally run the below commands to kick off the project <br>
+    -- npm start <br>

-Description
+<h1> Description </h1>
-The is a fun poll questions game designed as part of Udacity couuse.
+<p>The is a fun poll questions game designed as part of Udacity course. </p>